go-viral/jr/README.md

 # jr
-a simple way to read value from a parsed json
+a simple way to read value from a valid json data type